ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 ### Domain

 When a new Azure AD tenant is created it is assigned a default domain name.
-This domain is internet routable and aligns to “{tenant name}.onmicrosoft.com”.
+This domain is internet routable and aligns to "{tenant name}.onmicrosoft.com".
 A second internet routable domain name is also provisioned if Exchange Online is activated within the tenant.
-The second internet routable domain aligns to “{tenant name}.mail.onmicrosoft.com”.
+The second internet routable domain aligns to "{tenant name}.mail.onmicrosoft.com".

 On-premises domains can also be registered to the tenant to be used by Azure and Exchange Online.
 These domains can then be used for receiving email and/or be utilised as the User Principal Name (UPN).